GET ME INTO BASEBALL, DAD!

 ALICE: Like the runners.
 Why can’t two runners stand on the same base?
-And why can’t they catch a ball and throw it into the audience?
+And why can’t a runner catch a ball and throw it into the audience?
 Why is everything foul?

 DAD: Well, if you’d read the immortal Thorn, you’d know he carries a torch for the 1850s Massachusetts Game, which had no foul territory.
-Runners in that version could also interfere with the fielders, and they could flee to the outfield to evade a tag.
-On the other hand, fielders got runners out by “plugging” them with the ball.
+Runners in that version could also interfere with the fielders, and could flee to the outfield to evade a tag.
+To counteract that advantage, fielders were able to get runners out by throwing directly at them, “plugging” them with the ball.